single-spa/single-spa.js.org/website/versioned_docs/version-5.x/migrating-existing-spas.md

-Since existing SPAs are used to having an index.html file for their css, fonts, third party script-tags, etc., it's likely that you'll have to do some work to make sure all of those keep on working when your SPA becomes an html-less [ application](building-applications.md).
-It is best to try to put all that you can into the JavaScript bundle, but your escape hatch is to put the things you need into your [single spa config](configuration).
+Since existing SPAs are used to having an index.html file for their css, fonts, third party script-tags, etc., it's likely that you'll have to do some work to make sure all of those keep on working when your SPA becomes an html-less [ application](/docs/building-applications).
+It is best to try to put all that you can into the JavaScript bundle, but your escape hatch is to put the things you need into your [single spa config](/docs/configuration).